 Can diabetes supplements be the key to controlling blood glucose levels?

+Diabetes supplements are a controversial topic.
 About a year ago I was teaching type 2 diabetes education to a group of patients.
 One of the attendees swore blind that adding a cinnamon supplement to his diet improved his glucose levels.

 This stirred my interest at the time but with a busy schedule it was soon forgotten to the realms of every day practice.
 Since that day I’ve had more patients tell me how diabetes supplements have helped them improve their glucose levels.